Techary/TecharyGet/README.md

 ## 📦 AppMap Configuration

-Apps are defined in a separate file AppMap.ps1, with the following structure:
+Apps are defined in a separate file AppMap.ps1, with the following structure for Winget available apps:
 ``` Poweshell
 "7zip" = @{
     DisplayName     = "7Zip"